eudoxia0/flashcards/Cards/English Vocabulary.md

 ---

 Q: gallipot
-A: A small jar used by apothecaries to hold medicines.
+A: A small pot used by apothecaries to hold medicines.

 ---